arthurmorbach/16-QAM-Communication-Toolbox-in-Python/docs/rst/demodulation.rst

 *****

 After the synchronization, the output of the PLL will mix the IF signal.
-Let's say s(t) is the IF signal, and will be mixed by a cosine wave already synchronized.
+Let's say s(t) is the IF signal and will be mixed by a cosine wave already synchronized.

 .. image:: images/eq_mixer_RX_1.png
    :width: 600
    :align: center

-s(t) is composed by the symbols in-phase (a_i) mixed with a cosine and the symbols in quadrature (a_q) mixed with a sine.
+s(t) is composed of the symbols in-phase (a_i) mixed with cosine and the symbols in quadrature (a_q) mixed with a sine.
 Expanding s(t):

 .. image:: images/eq_mixer_RX_2.png
    :width: 600
    :align: center

-The mixing process will result in a baseband signal with high frequency components:
+The mixing process will result in a baseband signal with high-frequency components:

 .. image:: images/eq_mixer_RX_3.png
    :width: 600